Digital Imaging Technicians

 Digital imaging technicians typically have associate's degrees in digital arts and imaging technology.
 They are expected to have the dexterity to operate equipment, professional knowledge of camera and digital equipment, and skills in problem-solving and communication.

 According to the U.S. Bureau of Labor Statistics, the median annual salary for multi-media artists and animators, which include digital imaging technicians, was $72,520 in 2018.

 What steps should I take to be a digital imaging technician?

 Step 1: Pursue an Associate's Degree

-- Participate in an internship.
-An internship can provide that initial experience in the field.
-Students participating in an internship may have an opportunity to apply knowledge they learned in the classroom into real world situations.
+You will want to participate in an internship.
+An internship can provide initial experience in the field.
+Students participating in an internship may have an opportunity to apply knowledge they learned in the classroom into real-world situations.

 Step 2: Gain Job Experience

-The skills and knowledge required of a digital video technician can also be applied to other careers, such as in digital image archiving or in a pre-press position.
-Digital image archiving or digital curating would require post-secondary education in a master's program; classes could include technical instruction on digital preservation and archiving on the Internet, as well as art history and library sciences.
+Once you have education and experience, you can explore additional opportunities.
+The digital imaging field is expanding as electronic technologies replace old methods of producing entertainment and educational material.
+The skills and knowledge required of a digital video technician can also be applied to other careers, such as in digital image archiving or curating.
+Digital image archiving or digital curating would require postsecondary education in a master's program; classes could include technical instruction on digital preservation and archiving on the Internet, as well as art history and library sciences.